vipulnaik/diet-exercise-health/notes/health-profile.md

 2024](2024-01-12-pfizer-covid-vaccine-updated-booster-dose.md).

-Starting with my second COVID-19 dose and then for each booster dose (NOTE: I do not yet have enough data for the January 2024 dose), I have reacted with a slight fever; the fever has generally subsided within 36 hours of getting the dose.
+Starting with my second COVID-19 dose and then for each booster dose (though much less pronounced for the January 2024 dose), I have reacted with a slight fever; the fever has generally subsided within 36 hours of getting the dose.
 With successive boosters, both the onset of the fever and its resolution have tended to get faster.